 Regurgitation is not only messy, it leads to aspiration pneumonia, which is serious.

 Graphic by MarVistaVet

-To minimize the effect of gravity on the food (and thus minimize regurgitation) one must train the dog to eat in an elevated position.
+To minimize the effect of gravity on the food (and thus minimize regurgitation), one must train the dog to eat in an elevated position.
 Elevated feeding can be accomplished in several ways and it is of such importance that we would like to review it further.
-For many dogs a stepladder with three or so steps works well.
-The food is placed on the top platform and the dog must eat with his forefeet on one of the upper steps and his rear feet on the lower steps.
+For many dogs, a stepladder with three or so steps works well.
+The food is placed on the top platform, and the dog must eat with his forefeet on one of the upper steps and his rear feet on the lower steps.
 Ideally, the pet should be kept in this position for 10-15 minutes after the meal.
 Another simple option is to put the food on top of a cardboard box at neck level.
-These simple steps can substantially reduces the number of regurgitation episodes daily.
+These simple steps can substantially reduce the number of regurgitation episodes daily.

 Isaac in Bailey Chair.
 Photo courtesy of the Yahoo!
 Megaesophagus Newsgroup

 A more sophisticated and probably more effective option is the Bailey Chair, which allows not only for vertical feeding but also confines the patient for the post-feeding waiting period.
 The Bailey Chair was invented by the owners of a megaesophagus dog named Bailey.
 The more vertical the feeding, the less regurgitation is likely to result, and in some patients, regurgitation stops completely.
 The chair is relatively easy to construct, and the family who invented the chair is happy to send an instructional video.